robertavram/Linux-Server-Configuration/readme.md

-<h2 id="linux-apache-flask-postgres-docker-containers">Linux - Apache - Flask - Postgres - Docker Containers</h2>
+<h2 id="linux-apache-flask-postgresql-docker-containers">Linux - Apache - Flask - Postgresql - Docker Containers</h2>

-<p>Script that takes a baseline Linux Server and automates the configuration that secures the system from a number of attack vectors, serves a Postgres database server and an Apache mod-wsgi server. <br>
+<p>Script that takes a baseline Linux Server and automates the configuration that secures the system from a number of attack vectors, serves a Postgresql database server and an Apache mod-wsgi server. <br>
-The Postgres Database Server is configured to run in a <a href="https://www.docker.com"><strong>Docker</strong></a> container that uses a docker data volume for easy migrations, backups and restores. <br>
+The Postgresql Database Server is configured to run in a <a href="https://www.docker.com"><strong>Docker</strong></a> container that uses a docker data volume for easy migrations, backups and restores. <br>
 Th Apache server is dockerized and linked to the Database Server container for a more secure communication style.</p>

 <h2 id="table-of-contents">Table of contents</h2>